ottomatica/waitssh/README.md

 `waitssh` is a cross-platform utility that allows waiting for ssh to become available.

 One common use case is for waiting for Virtual Machines to boot and waiting for sshd to be ready.
-Other tools, such as [wait-on](https://www.npmjs.com/package/wait-on) are agnostic to the network setup and will fail in cases of such as port-forwarding.
+Other tools, such as [wait-on](https://www.npmjs.com/package/wait-on) are agnostic to the network setup and will fail in cases such as port-forwarding.

 ## Implementation